“Star Wars: The Last Jedi” Looks Just Fine But Let’s Talk About Porgs

 What: The first full trailer for Star Wars: The Last Jedi.

-Who: Disney, and the usual suspects–Daisy Ridley, Mark Hamill, Carrie Fisher (RIP), and one special little guy.
+Who: Disney, director Rian Johnson, and the usual suspects–Daisy Ridley, Mark Hamill, Carrie Fisher (RIP), and one special little guy.

 Why we care: Until today, I never believed in love at first sight.
 I used to think it was just a myth, an expression, or a convenient way to drive the plot of romantic comedies that were kind of creepy in retrospect.
 Then I saw a porg.